-Downloads from an auto-padded partition should take into account the additional padding size for written data when calculating the download size.
+Downloads from an auto-padded partition should consider the additional padding size for written data when calculating the download size.
 The free and write pointers can be used to determine the total current size of all written data including padding.